-The goal of the project is to contribute to accurate and unbiased reporting of the bilateral relationship between Armenia and Azerbaijan and the Nagorno-Karabakh conflict, especially in the online media and blogosphere; to establish a cooperative network of citizen journalists, bloggers and other media professionals from Armenia and Azerbaijan.
+The goal of the project was to contribute to accurate and unbiased reporting of the bilateral relationship between Armenia and Azerbaijan and the Nagorno-Karabakh conflict, especially in online media and blogosphere.
+In addition, the project aimed is to establish a cooperative network of citizen journalists, bloggers and other media professionals from Armenia and Azerbaijan.

-The project significantly contributed to the promotion of dialogue blogging and dialogue-oriented online journalism between the two countries, as it established new and supported already existing on-line platforms for dialogue-oriented journalists and bloggers, such as Neutral Zone blog, a series of articles on Azerbaijanis in Armenia and Armenians in Azerbaijan on www.medialab.am and www.contact.az, and other websites.
+The project significantly contributed to the promotion of dialogue blogging and dialogue-oriented online journalism between the two countries, as it developed new and supported already existing on-line platforms for dialogue-oriented journalists and bloggers, such as Neutral Zone blog, a series of articles on Azerbaijanis in Armenia and Armenians in Azerbaijan, which can be viewed on www.medialab.am and www.contact.az, and other websites.
 Prior to this project, very few individual bloggers were trying to establish links with each other across the Armenia-Azerbaijan border or, at least, their efforts were rather sporadic.
-Now, as a result of diverse but at the same time coordinated activities a cross-border cooperation platform does exist on Facebook, twitter, and other social networks.
+Currently, as a result of diverse and coordinated activities, a cross-border cooperation platform now exists on Facebook, Twitter, and other social networks.

 Armenians in Azerbaijan and Azerbaijanis in Armenia

-Whether in conflict, in peace or in the current state of no-peace, no-war, women’s voices on both sides of the Armenia-Azerbaijan border are rarely heard in mainstream discourse.
-Women often feel like they don’t have a voice whether it be in their personal and family lives, in their community or in the affairs of their country.
+Whether in conflict, in peace, or in the current state of ‘no peace, no war’, women’s voices on both sides of the Armenia-Azerbaijan border are rarely heard in mainstream discourse.
+Women often feel like they don’t have a voice whether it be in their personal and family lives, in their community, or in the affairs of their country.
 Furthermore, it is important for women to hear other women’s stories.
 This lets them know that they are not alone and that those on the other side of the conflict also have their stories, often quite similar to their own.
-In our joint Armenia-Azerbaijan project we want to create an opportunity for women from both countries to tell their stories and hear the stories of other women (notably from the other side of border).
+In our joint Armenia-Azerbaijan project, we wanted to create an opportunity for women from both countries to tell their stories and hear the stories of other women (notably from the other side of the border).

-Over the past months, two teams of journalists, writers and bloggers in both Armenia and Azerbaijan have interviewed women of different ages and backgrounds, both in the capitals of Yerevan and Baku and in the regions.
+During the project’s implementation, two teams of journalists, writers and bloggers in both Armenia and Azerbaijan interviewed women of different ages and backgrounds, both in the capitals of Yerevan and Baku and in the regions.
 We asked them about their lives, their hopes and wishes for themselves, their families and their countries.
-These interviews are now being transcribed, edited and accessible in three languages: Armenian, Azeri and English.
+These interviews were transcribed, edited and accessible in three languages: Armenian, Azeri and English.

 Joint Fiction Book